jeffstride/idp/book_source/homework-assignments/hw6.md

 ## Rubric & Submission
 Please note these important things:
-* You will submit your work to **Dropbox**.
-The link will be found on Schoology.
+* You must submit your work as your teacher requires.
+Ask questions in class.
-* This will be for your High School Grade only.
 * You will be graded on:
     * Functionality
     * Speed/Efficiency